Actindo-AG/Documentation/EDI/Operation/04_ManageLineItemsFileStt.md

 # Manage line item file settings

 The following procedures show by using an example how to specify the line item section required by your business partner.
-As example the D07A INVOIC message is used.
+As example, the D07A INVOIC message is used.

 For detailed information on examples how to define constant text values, string attributes, dates, and free texts, see [Manage header file settings](./02_ManageHeaderFileSett.md#).